tunnelvisionlabs/nasmjit/AsmJit/README.txt

 not works for you) and application specific features.
 Look at platform macros to change some backends to your preferences.

-test - Directory with cmake project to test AsmJit library.
+Test - Directory with cmake project to test AsmJit library.
 It generates simple command line applications for testing AsmJit functionality.
 It's only here as a demonstration how easy this can be done.
 These applications are also examples how to use AsmJit API.
 For example look at testjit for simple code generation,